QuantEcon/lecture-source-py/source/rst/numba.rst

 * The machine code itself is typically compiled from carefully optimized C or Fortran

-This can greatly accelerate many (but not all) numerical computations
+This can greatly accelerate many (but not all) numerical computations.

 Operations on Arrays